laikas123/FileAccessMonitor/README.md

 Some final things I would like to mention about this project and eBPF in general.

 If all of the code doesn't make sense that is totally ok.
 I couldn't have created this project without the help of others.
 For instance, the make file is purely from Liz Rice's repo in the [chapter7 folder](https://github.com/lizrice/learning-ebpf/blob/main/chapter7/Makefile) with only some slight modificaitons.
-Additionally you will notice in the file hello.c, there are references to a "read_mon.skel.h" file.
+Additionally you will notice in the file read_mon.c, there are references to a "read_mon.skel.h" file.
 But you will notice my repo doesn't have this file...

 This is generated when you run the Makefile.
 And the code in hello.c that utilizes this skel header file is boiler plate code.
 The topic is beyond the scope of this read me, but again [Liz Rice's book] is excellent and makes stuff super clear as well as providing a ton of references for further reading.